-HIST 282 - Survey of Middle East History Spring 2016 TR 10:30-11:45 Lec Hall 3 Prof. S. Hamdani RB 347, 3-1250 shamdani@gmu.edu Office hrs: T 2-3 pm This course will examine the events, processes, and issues that have shaped the modern Middle East.
+HIST 282 - Survey of Middle East History Spring 2017 TR 10:30-11:45 DK 2053 Prof. S. Hamdani RB 347, 3-1250 shamdani@gmu.edu Office hrs: R 12:30-1:30 pm This course will examine the events, processes, and issues that have shaped the contemporary Middle East.
 As such the course will examine topics in the society, economy, politics and culture of the region as a whole such as nationalism, Islamic fundamentalism, globalization, gender and social change, and the Arab Spring, as well as how these topics affected particular nation-states in the region.
 Course requirements will consist of weekly readings from both primary and secondary sources, as well as occasional online resources, film and documentary viewings.
-In addition, students will be required to take a midterm exam, final exam, and to submit two 5-7 page papers on a selected weekly topic.
+In addition, students will be required to take a midterm exam, final exam, and to submit two 3-5 page papers on a selected weekly topic.
 By the conclusion of the course, students should have a grasp of the major chronology of modern Middle Eastern history, an ability to demonstrate the changes, continuities, and connections between past and present in this region, and the ability to assess and evaluate the sources, both primary and secondary, textual and other, used in providing explanation and interpretation of the dynamics governing events in the Middle East.
 Students will be expected to demonstrate these outcomes through participation, essay exams, and papers.
-This course fulfills both general education and non-western history requirements in the College and relevant majors and minors.
-Grade Distribution:

-Participation 10% Midterm 25% Final 35% Papers 15% each Required Readings:
+This course fulfills a Mason Core requirement.
+It will complement students' chosen field of study, serve as a means of discovery, provide a foundation for learning and connecting to new areas of interest, and equip students with qualities toward graduating with a George Mason degree.
+These qualities are identified as: striving to be critical and creative scholars, self-reflective learners, ethical and inquiry-based citizens, and thinkers and problem-solvers.
+In addition, this course can fulfill requirements for relevant majors and minors such as those in Middle East, Islamic Studies, and Global Affairs.
+Grade Distribution: Participation 10% Midterm 25% Final 35% Papers 15% each Required Readings:

-Burke, ed., Struggle and Survival in the Modern Middle East, 2nd ed., California, 2006 Kanafani, Men in the Sun, Lynne Reiner, 1998 Khater, Sources in the Modern Middle East, 2nd Ed., Cengage, 2014 Gelvin, The Modern Middle East, 3rd ed., Oxford, 2011 Prince, Revolution is My Name, AUC Press, 2015 Important Information:

-Students are to complete all the assigned readings for each class before that class.
+Burke, E. ed.
+Struggle and Survival in the Modern Middle East, 2nd ed.
+California, 2005 Gelvin, J. The Modern Middle East, 4th ed.
+Oxford, 2015 Kanafani, G. Men in the Sun.
+Lynne Reiner, 1998 Matar, H. In the Country of Men.
+Random House 2008 Prince, M. Revolution is My Name.
+AUC Press, 2015 Satrapi, M. The Complete Persepolis.
+Knopf, 2007 Important Information: Students are to complete all the assigned readings for each class before that class.
 Participation is expected and strongly suggested as failure to do so will adversely affect the student's grade.
-The two exams: a midterm will involve identifications and essays.
+The two exams will involve identifications and essays.
 Dates for both exams are absolutely non-negotiable; so make sure to plan work, study, and vacations around these dates.
 There will be no exceptions made for these reasons.
 The two required papers will be on the texts listed above.
 Study guides with further instructions for both papers and exams will be provided at the appropriate times.
-Additional Issues:

-Students are not allowed to eat, text, or use laptops for any purpose other than taking notes during class.
+Students are not allowed to eat, text, or use gadgets for any purpose other than taking notes during class.
 Cell phones must be turned off.
-Walking in late is not only rude and disruptive, but will adversely affect your grade.
-If a student is not prepared to participate, it is better not to attend, as attendance of warm bodies alone does not qualify as participation.
+Walking in late is rude and disruptive, as are bathroom breaks.
+Attendance of warm bodies alone does not qualify as participation.
 Additional Requirements: